shlok/lmdb-streaming/README.md

 ## Using this library

-If you are familiar with the [streaming](https://hackage.haskell.org/package/streaming) library, you will feel right at home:
+If you are familiar with the [streaming](https://hackage.haskell.org/package/streaming) library, you will feel right at home.
+The following functions allow you to stream key-value pairs to and from an LMDB database:

 ```haskell
 import Control.Monad.Trans.Resource (MonadResource)